Harness Engineering

 All layers off.
 This is what shipping straight against the model API looks like under load.

-The Datadog State of AI Engineering (March 2026) measured 8.4 million rate-limit errors in a single month across production AI workloads.
-60% of all LLM errors observed were rate limits — which means per-key budgets and fallback models carry more reliability weight than people realize.
+The Datadog State of AI Engineering logged nearly 8.4 million rate-limit errors in a single month (March 2026) — roughly a third of all LLM errors that month — and back in February found that ~60% of LLM errors were rate limits.
+Either way, capacity, not model quality, is the dominant failure mode, which means per-key budgets and fallback models carry more reliability weight than people realize.
 Stack all five and a 4% upstream error becomes invisible to the user.

 Three things to notice.
 Fallback model is the biggest single reliability win.Routing 429s to Haiku takes the visible failure rate from “perceivable” to “invisible” under typical incident conditions, and cheaply.
 Prompt caching doesn’t change reliability but pays for the rest of the stack.
 The cost reduction is enough that the harness layers above it are essentially free.
 Per-key rate limits prevent the most common outage class— a single tenant’s burst exhausting your shared quota — without any need for code in the agent itself.